vaastav/CS416-Tanks/PROPOSAL.md

 The minimum possible game that we can build involves players moving around, aiming, and firing within a static, fixed-size map.
 We'll start with that, and build our way up by adding stage hazards, more player interactions, health, lives, more weapons, and any number of other features.

 ## Network Architecture

+This game will be peer to peer.
+The server exists for peer discovery, but does not participate in communication between players otherwise.

 When players make moves, the whole network has to find out about them.
 The simplest possible configuration is to have every player connected to every other player, and to have all players send all their moves to every other player every time they make a move.
 By using clock synchronization, and a stable tie breaker such as random number generator, we can ensure a global serial order of events.
 Whenever a player makes a move, they send their new position to the other players, and whenever they fire they send their position and angle that they are firing at.